 This 38-minute documentary, written and directed by Aleem Karmali for The Ismaili TV, was made to commemorate the centenary of the Ismaili Volunteer Corps in 2019.
 The film examines the long tradition of voluntary service and giving in Islamic traditions, the founding of the Ismaili Volunteer Corps in Bombay, India in 1919, the spread of the organization globally, and aspects of its work in serving both the Ismaili community and wider society.
 The film features interviews and footage from 25 countries in 11 different languages.

 This 33-minute film, written and directed by Aleem Karmali for The Ismaili in 2017, examines the allegiance (bay'a) pledged by Shia Ismaili Muslims to their spiritual leader, or Imam, as well as the history of the Jubilee celebrations of the two most recent Imams - Aga Khan III and Aga Khan IV.
 The film was released to the global Ismaili community on July 11, 2017, on the occasion of the Diamond Jubilee of Aga Khan IV, marking his 60th year as the Ismaili Imam.

-Below is a selection of educational documentary films that were either produced by Crescent Productions or directed by Aleem Karmali for other organizations.
+Below is a selection of projects that were either produced by Crescent Productions or directed by Aleem Karmali for other organizations.